openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Overview:
 """""""""

 Reads a number of scalar values sequentially from memory location provided in '``ptr``' and spreads them in a vector.
 The '``mask``' holds a bit for each vector lane.
 The number of elements read from memory is equal to the number of '1' bits in the mask.
 The loaded elements are positioned in the destination vector according to the sequence of '1' and '0' bits in the mask.
 E.g., if the mask vector is '10010001', "expandload" reads 3 values from memory addresses ptr, ptr+1, ptr+2 and places them in lanes 0, 3 and 7 accordingly.
-The masked-off lanes are filled by elements from the corresponding lanes of the '``passthru``' operand.
+The masked-off lanes are filled by elements from the corresponding lanes of the '``passthru``' argument.

 Arguments:
 """"""""""

-The first operand is the base pointer for the load.
+The first argument is the base pointer for the load.
 It has the same underlying type as the element of the returned vector.
-The second operand, mask, is a vector of boolean values with the same number of elements as the return type.
+The second argument, mask, is a vector of boolean values with the same number of elements as the return type.
 The third is a pass-through value that is used to fill the masked-off lanes of the result.
-The return type and the type of the '``passthru``' operand have the same vector type.
+The return type and the type of the '``passthru``' argument have the same vector type.

+The :ref:`align <attr_align>` parameter attribute can be provided for the first argument.
+The pointer alignment defaults to 1.

 Semantics:
 """"""""""